-The queen's arrival in Canberra late Wednesday was front-page news in Australia's major newspapers.
+The queen's arrival in Canberra late Wednesday was front page news in Australia's major newspapers on Thursday.

 Prime Minister Julia Gillard, who argues the queen should be Australia's last monarch, and Chief Minister Katy Gallagher, the head of the Australian Capital Territory government, who agrees that Australia should become a republic, were questioned by reporters Thursday on why they had not curtsied when they greeted the queen on her arrival.

 Both Gillard and Gallagher replied that protocol allowed them to bow and shake the queen's hand instead of curtsying.